PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     :width: 500
     :align: center

-This description considers the rubbing to be bidirectional since there is no beginning direction, therefore *to the radial side* or *to the ulnar side* remain unselected.
+This description considers the rubbing to be bidirectional since there is no specified beginning direction, therefore *to the radial side* or *to the ulnar side* remain unselected.

 :ref:`Wiggling or fluttering<wiggling_fluttering>`